Regional policies and European Commission priorities

-The European Agricultural Fund for Rural Development (EAFRD) provides finance for the EU’s rural development policy which is used to promote sustainable rural development and to contribute towards the goals of the Europe 2020 strategy for smart, sustainable and inclusive growth.
-For the period 2014–2020, the EAFRD has been allocated EUR 99.6 billion.
-If national contributions are included, the funding available for this second pillar of the CAP amounts to EUR 161 billion for the whole of the programming period 2014–2020, with France (EUR 11.4 billion) and Italy (EUR 10.4 billion) the largest beneficiaries.
+The European agricultural fund for rural development (EAFRD) provides finance for the EU’s rural development policy, which is used to promote sustainable rural development and to contribute towards the goals of the Europe 2020 strategy for smart, sustainable and inclusive growth.
+For the period 2014-2020, the EAFRD has been allocated EUR 99.6 billion.
+If national contributions are included, the funding available for this second pillar of the CAP amounts to EUR 161 billion for the whole of the funding period 2014-2020, with France (EUR 11.4 billion) and Italy (EUR 10.4 billion) the largest beneficiaries.

 The EAFRD is intended to help develop farming and rural areas, by providing a competitive and innovative stimulus, at the same time as seeking to protect biodiversity and the natural environment.
-There are six priority areas for the EU’s agriculture and rural development policy, namely, to promote:
+There are six priority areas, namely, to promote:

 - knowledge transfer and innovation in agriculture and forestry;

 - the viability and competitiveness of all types of agriculture and support sustainable forest management;

 - the organisation of the food production chain, animal welfare and risk management in farming;